Paarit/Bootstrap-practice/README.md

+# Bootstrap-practice

-# Bootstrap-practice using components and reuable pre-defned css classes
+- Using components and reuable pre-defned css classes